Manojdhinakar/My-Profile/README.md

 - 👋 Hi, I’m Manojdhinakar.
-- 👀 I’m interested in Cloud Computing , Testing , software developing Full Stack Development.
+- 👀 I’m interested in  Networking and Cloud Computing
 - 🌱 I’m currently learning " AWS "
-- 💞️ I’m looking to collaborate on "Web Designing , Python Programming , RHCE (Linux) and Networking"
+- 💞️ I’m looking to collaborate on " Networking "
 - 📫 How to reach me - MY Mail Id : manojdhinakar01@gmail.com